skariel/webalchemy/README.md

-##webalchemy: a realtime web framework for Python
+##webalchemy: realtime, Pythonic web framework
-**webalchemy** is a lightweight and Pythonic framework for building realtime apps over websockets.
-It is MIT licensed, can be freely used for commercial products. **webalchemy** represents a novel approach to webapp development obviously inspired by [SqlAlchemy](http://www.sqlalchemy.org/), the [IPython notebook](http://ipython.org/), and of course [Meteor](http://www.meteor.com/).
+**webalchemy** takes a fresh approach on realtime web development inspired by [SqlAlchemy](http://www.sqlalchemy.org/), the [IPython notebook](http://ipython.org/), and of course [Meteor](http://www.meteor.com/).
 It let's you write server code as if it were running on the client Err.., In fact forget about client and server altogether.
 Develop like you would for the desktop.

+**webalchemy** is MIT licensed, it can be freely used for commercial or open source products.

 ##Develop a webapp like you would a desktop app
-webapps made with **webalchemy** are highly dynamic: the browser and server frequently exchange messages over websockets.
-Only a minimal amount of static content is initially served, and from there on all page is rendered dynamically.
-This allows to keep frontend code simple as all complex logic is implemented on the server, using regular Python.
-In essense, with **webalchemy** you use Python to automate the frontend.
-Simple library calls generate the JS required on the frontend, and you program like you would a desktop app with Python - not caring much about HTML, CSS, or JS (they can still be used on demand, and nothing prevents usage of a templating engine).
+webapps made with **webalchemy** are highly dynamic: the browser and server frequently exchange messages over websockets, in essense it allows you to automate the frontend using Python.
+Simple library calls generate the JS required on the frontend, and you program like you would for a desktop app - not caring much about HTML, CSS, or JS (these can still be used on demand, and nothing prevents usage of a templating engine).

 ####Example
-Below is the complete implementation of simple realtime application, demostrating a few important features: dynamically creation of content (a few paragraphs, styles, intervals, etc.), message exchanging between frontend and server, and messagin between different sessions.
-Note how **everything** fits in a single consice class:
+Below is the complete implementation of simple realtime application, demostrating some features: dynamically creating a few paragraphs, styles, intervals, etc., message exchanging between frontend and server, and messagin between different sessions.
+Note how __everything__ fits in a single class:
 ```python
 from tornado import gen
 class my_app: